jimmy-franknedy/CourseProjects/README.md

 # CourseProjects
-Coding Projects from programming courses at UCSC
+Coding assignments from programming courses at UCSC